PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 18:19:10
+Last updated: 2024-04-07 18:19:43
-Random Quote: All I can do is wait... for the cancer to come back. - Skyler White
+Random Quote: The Wall can stop an army, but not a man alone.  -  Mance Rayder